 - VISA OVERSTAYS.
-A nonimmigrant visa stamp in a student’s passport will now be void in the United States beyond the period of authorized stay.
-Student cannot seek a new visa other than from his/her country of citizenship.
+A nonimmigrant visa stamp in a student’s passport will be void in the United States beyond the period of authorized stay.
+A student cannot seek a new visa other than from their country of citizenship.
 (Illegal Immigration Reform & Immigration Responsibility Act of 1996)

 - PERIOD OF STAY.
 An F-1 student may remain in the United States while taking a full course of study or during authorized employment after their program.
-F-1 status ends and the F-1 student is required to leave the United States on the earliest of the following dates: 1) the program end date on the Form I-20 plus 60 days; 2) the end date of OPT plus 60 days; or 3) the termination of the program for any other reason.
+When F-1 status ends, the student is required to leave the United States on the earliest of the following dates: 1) the program end date on the Form I-20 plus 60 days; 2) the end date of OPT plus 60 days; or 3) the date of termination of the program for any other reason.

-- BE AWARE OF THE DATES ON I-20.
-Student should plan the education program so that s/he will not be out-of-status.
-Be enrolled in twelve (12) or more units, this means the completion of twelve (12) or more units at the end of Fall or Spring semesters.
+- BE AWARE OF THE DATES ON FORM I-20.
+Students should plan the education program so that they will not be out-of-status and be enrolled in the appropriate number of units (this means the completion of the appropriate amount of units for the student’s program at the end of Fall or Spring semester).
 (Illegal Immigration Reform & Immigration Responsibility Act of 1996)

 - EXTENSION.
-Plan your extension of stay in a timely manner to meet the immigration deadline.
+Students must plan their extension of stay in a timely manner to meet the immigration deadline.
 (Illegal Immigration Reform & Immigration Responsibility Act of 1996)

 Refer to the U.S. Immigration and Customs Enforcement (ICE) website.
-For additional information please call the IAU DSO and schedule an appointment.
+For additional information, students should contact an IAU DSO and schedule an appointment.

 If you have a request, please email firstname.lastname@example.org and send us s canned copy of your Form I-797.
 Please note there is a fee for this request.
 For more details, please call us to make an appointment with a DSO!